 British Columbia is a top film and television production center in North America.
 To accommodate the growing industry, the Commercial Film Tenure Program makes Crown land available for the production of motion pictures and television programs, as well as still photography for commercial, educational and promotional purposes.

 Permission to use Crown land is obtained by application to the Province.

 The quick-pace film industry requires a quick approval process.
-The Province has established a condensed application process, with an efficient environmental impact assessment supported by other agencies of government.
+The Province has established a condensed application process, supported by other agencies of government.
 Applicants are encouraged to contact the FrontCounter BC office nearest to where they plan to film as early as possible to determine additional considerations specific to their application and associated processing time frames.

 In addition to reading the information on this webpage, the following documents should be reviewed prior to submitting your application: